So you think you can multitask while you’re driving? Trust us, it’s a BIG FAT MYTH!

 In a 2008 NPR (National Public Radio) broadcast, Jon Hamilton talks about how multitasking teens might be muddling their brains.
 “Multitasking,” he says, “causes a kind of brownout in the brain … ALL the lights go dim because there just isn’t enough power to go around.”

-He also says saying “no” to distractions depends, in part, on being able to control your impulses, which is something that’s not fully developed in a teenager’s brain.
-So when you’re driving, and you get a text message alert, it’s hard to ignore.
+He also says saying “no” to distractions depends in part on being able to control your impulses, which is something that’s not fully developed in a teenager’s brain.
+So when you’re driving, and you get a text message alert, your brain finds it hard to ignore and creates an impulse to start texting while driving.

 Best bet is to turn your phone OFF before you turn that ignition switch ON.